 Identifying “clear winged” ash borer.

-Although we’re not faced with the tenacious emerald ash borer yet ( they predict it will make its way to Colorado in 5-10 years) we have our own Denver ash borer that preys on our Colorado Ash trees.
+Although we’re faced with the tenacious emerald ash borer, we’ve had our own Denver ash borer known as lilac /ash borer preying on our Colorado Ash trees.
 While the following tips help you identify ash borer success in your ash tree, it’s more helpful to watch out for these symptoms in neighboring ash trees before they try to make a move on your tree.
 Here is what to look for.

 Host plants (Denver):